-Steve Carell's 'The Office' Monologue On 'SNL' Has Fans Wondering About A Reboot
+This Mini 'The Office' Reunion With Steve Carell On 'SNL' Has Fans Wanting A Reboot

 Dunderheads were in for some serious nostalgia on Saturday, Nov.
 17, as Steve Carell returned for the third time to helm Saturday Night Live.
 While the comedian recently shut down the idea of a reboot of The Office because he wasn't sure if it would "fly today" (Um, what?), Dunder Mifflin turned out to convince him of just how wrong he is.
 There were plenty of hints, and Steve Carell's The Office monologue on SNL has fans now wondering if a potential reboot could be happening, especially after that dramatic tease at the end.
 Things might not be official (yet), but a fandom can dream.